vosi23/angular_bootcamp2024/section-5/README.md

 In this section will be explained how some errors can be deduced and debugged in order to solve them.
 The template is downloaded from course.
 During this section the errors which is met will be solved and explanation will be added where the error was caused and why.

+A useful extension for debugging a angular application is AngularDevTools.
+There can be found useful information about the project.